NCBI-Codeathons/Using-PubMed-MEDLINE-Metadata-to-Generate-Knowledge/README.md

 ## How to use PM2K
 The beta web app can be found here: http://pubmeta.us/#/

+Using PM2K is really straightforward; enter your "anchor" search MeSH terms in box one, and select the MeSH term of interest in box two you would like to compare/analyze against.
+Below is an example analysis and output:

 ![alt text](/.images/example.png)
 > This figures illustrates the output for the example proposed above, displaying the regions tagged on the publications that were about Zika Virus.